AltQuest/EmeraldQuest-HackerIsland/README.md

 ![The playercan see it's emerald balance](https://media.discordapp.net/attachments/417463752301215770/418990994692898826/EmeraldQuest03.png?width=400&height=225)

 ## And there's loot!
 Every time a player kills an enemy (mob) there is a chance to get loot.
-If that is the case the server makes a transaction directly from the server address to the player address and the player is notified.
+If that is the case the server creates emeralds and gives to the player and the player is notified.
 ![A player got loot](https://media.discordapp.net/attachments/417463752301215770/418991008492290048/EmeraldQuest04.png?width=400&height=225)

 ## Everyone can send emerald anywhere